Iraivan Temple: Architecture

 The temple faces south and is a Chola architectural style temple and designed according to the Vastu and Agamas scriptures by V. Ganapati Sthapati.
 It is made entirely from granite and possesses a number of rare architectural features.
 At the entrance of the temple, there is a 32 diameter bell and chain carved from one entire stone that hangs from the ceiling.
 The pillars of temple include unique features, such as eight lion-shaped pillars with a rotatable stone ball in each of their mouths and two pillars with 16 carved rods that produce musical tones when struck with a mallet.

 The temple is carved entirely by hand by craftsmen who follow and preserve traditional methods, shaping the stone with small hammers and utilizing over 70 types of chisels.
-There is the 4 ft foundation made of a crack-free, 7,000-psi formula using fly ash, a by-product of coal burning.
+The 4 ft foundation is made of a crack-free, 7,000-psi formula using fly ash, a by-product of coal burning.

 Vastu architecture aims at creating a space that will elevate the vibration of the individual to resonate with the vibration of the built space, which in turn is in tune with universal space.
 The whole space of the temple is defined in multiples and fractions of one unit, 11 ft and 7^{1/4} inches.
 Pillars through the temple are spaced and structured to serve as energy points for the building.
 Iraivan Temple will be completely free of electricity for mystical reasons, as decreed by Satguru Sivaya Subramuniyaswami.

 Deities

 The inner sanctum of the temple houses the murti (sacred image) of Shiva in the form of a rare Spatika Lingam, a pointed, six-faced 700-pound clear quartz crystal.
 In the early 1980s, Subramuniyaswami had been seeing the crystal in his dreams.
-He found it in 1987 and brought it to Kauai.
+He found it in 1987 and brought it to Kauaʻi.
 The stone, estimated to be 50 million years old, was not cut out of rock by a miner.
 Instead, it was found in a perfect state encased in mud, probably harvested from its original outcropping by an earthquake.The Spatika Lingam is considered especially sacred because it represents the element of akasha.
 The campus also hosts and maintains the Kadavul temple in which Shiva in the form of Nataraja is the primary deity.